Tax Attorney · Small Business · California

 Get Started →

 California is one of the highest-tax states in the country.
-Combined federal and California rates for high-income earners can exceed 50% on ordinary income.
-The legal tools that reduce that number , S-Corp elections, qualified business income deductions, properly structured retirement accounts , are available to every business owner.
-Most are not using them fully.
+Combined federal and California rates for high-income earners can exceed 50% on ordinary income, which makes multi-state residency planning one of the highest-leverage positions available to high earners with the flexibility to choose where they spend time.
+The legal tools that reduce the number, qualified business income deductions, the California Pass-Through Entity Tax election, and properly structured retirement accounts, are available to every business owner, and most are not using them fully.

-Delina works with business owners who want a tax strategy built into their entity structure from the start , not bolted on after three years of overpaying.
+Delina works with business owners who want a tax strategy built into their entity structure from the start, not bolted on after three years of overpaying.
+The deliverable for most engagements is a written Tax Strategy Memorandum tied to the controlling authority, and the firm coordinates with your CPA on the implementation of every recommended change.
 If you have not evaluated your entity structure for tax efficiency in the last two years, that evaluation is overdue.

 What Delina Covers